“The sound of silence is so accurate” Mark Rothko

 Awareness engenders a mindset of calmness, confidence and emotional balance.
 Meditation is recognised in neuroscientific research as a powerful tool that allows us to respond in new ways to many stressful and challenging situations in our lives.
 Through the practice of mindfulness we are able to learn to live more fully in the present moment, to cultivate awareness in our minds and bodies, to make wise choices and to respond differently and creatively to live a healthier, happier life.

-Basically it is a repertoire of insights/awareness and meditation practices.
 The aim is to build awareness and inspire change.
-The intention is to develop our capacity to learn how to live life with greater resilience, compassion and happiness.
-I.e to feel whole and complete.
+The intention is to develop our capacity to learn how to live life with greater resilience, compassion and happiness, to be whole and complete.

 No single holistic therapy is a stand-alone treatment protocol for addiction recovery.
 On-going availability/accessibility of a wide range of evidence-based treatments ought to include mindfulness-based therapeutic interventions for the efficacy of total health holistic therapies to be sustainable for recovering addicts in the long-term.